Property Damage in a Rock Hill Car Accident

-Qualification of Property Damage in Rock Hill
+Qualification of Property Damage

 Some people may think of property damage as broken fences, toppled trees, or damaged mailboxes.
-While those are types of property damage, the definition is much broader.
+While those are types of damage, the definition is much broader.

 Harm to anything other than your person qualifies as property damage: your car, your home, even things of value inside your wrecked vehicle, such as high-end technology, jewelry, car seats, school books, and audio equipment.